Stein's method and the Laplace distribution: Random Sums

-and for all $\epsilon>0$, Then as $p\rightarrow0$, the sum $p^{\frac{1}{2}}\sum_{i=1}^{N_{p}}X_{i}$ converges weakly to the Laplace distribution with mean $0$ and variance $\sigma^{2}$.\end{thm} \begin{rem*} The original statement of Toda's Theorem is slightly more general, allowing for convergence to a possibly asymmetric Laplace distribution, but we will ignore that version for the moment as we state the result only for the sake of comparison. \end{rem*} In 2011, Pek\"{o}z and R\"{o}llin were able to generalize R\'{e}nyi's theorem by using a distributional transformation inspired by Stein's method considerations \cite{PeRo}.
-Specifically, for a nonnegative random variable $X$ with $E[X]<\infty$, they say that $X^{e}$ has the equilibrium distribution with respect to $X$ if $E[f(X)]-f(0)=E[X]E[f'(X^{e})]$ for all Lipschitz $f$ and use this to bound the Wasserstein and Kolmogorov distances of a distribution to the $\textrm{Exponential}(1)$ distribution.
-(The equilibrium distribution arises in renewal theory, but its utility in analyzing convergence to the exponential distribution comes from the fact that a Stein operator for the exponential distribution with mean one is given by $(\mathcal{A}_{E}f)(x)=f'(x)-f(x)+f(0)$, so $X\sim\textrm{Exponential}(1)$ is a fixed point of the equilibrium transformation \cite{Ross}.)
-This transformation and the similarity between our Stein characterization of the Laplace and the above characterization of the exponential inspired our construction of the symmetric equilibrium transformation, and the fact that both distributions are stable under geometric summation led us to parallel their argument for bounding the distance between $p$-geometric sums of positive random variables and the exponential distribution in order to obtain corresponding results for the Laplace case.
-Our results are summarized in the following theorem and its corollaries. \begin{thm} Let $N$ be any $\mathbb{N}$-valued random variable with $\mu=E[N]<\infty$ and let $X_{1},X_{2},...$ be a sequence of independent random variables, independent of $N$, with $\mathbb{P}\{X_{i}<0\}=\mathbb{P}\{X_{i}>0\}=\frac{1}{2}$, $E[X_{i}]=0$, and $E[X_{i}^{2}]=\sigma_{i}^{2}<\infty$.
-Set $\sigma^{2}=E\left[\left(\sum_{i=1}^{N}X_{i}\right)^{2}\right]=E\left[\sum_{i=1}^{N}\sigma_{i}^{2}\right]$ and let $M$ be any $\mathbb{N}$-valued random variable, defined on the same space as $N$, satisfying Then \end{thm} \begin{proof} We first note that so $M$ is well-defined.
+\begin{rem*} The original statement of Toda's theorem is slightly more general, allowing for convergence to a possibly asymmetric Laplace distribution. \end{rem*}

+In 2011, Pek\"{o}z and R\"{o}llin were able to generalize R\'{e}nyi's theorem by using a distributional transformation inspired by Stein's method considerations \cite{PeRo}.
+Specifically, for a nonnegative random variable $X$ with $\mathbb{E}[X]<\infty$, they say that $X^{e}$ has the equilibrium distribution with respect to $X$ if $\mathbb{E}[f(X)]-f(0)=\mathbb{E}[X]\mathbb{E}[f'(X^{e})]$ for all Lipschitz $f$ and use this to bound the Wasserstein and Kolmogorov distances to the $\textrm{Exponential}(1)$ distribution.
+The equilibrium distribution arises in renewal theory, but its utility in analyzing convergence to the exponential distribution comes from the fact that a Stein operator for the exponential distribution with mean one is given by $(\mathcal{A}_{E}f)(x)=f'(x)-f(x)+f(0)$, so $X\sim\textrm{Exponential}(1)$ is the unique fixed point of the equilibrium transformation \cite{Ross}.
+This transformation and the similarity between our characterization of the Laplace and the above characterization of the exponential inspired our construction of the centered equilibrium transformation, and the fact that both distributions are stable under geometric summation led us to parallel their argument for bounding the distance between $p$-geometric sums of positive random variables and the exponential distribution in order to obtain corresponding results for the Laplace case.
+Our results are summarized in the following theorem.